-(1) at all times comply with and implement the latest MEMP prepared by the licence holder, and delivered to the Department; and

-- (2) before 31 July each year, submit to the CEO, a written annual report on its activities conducted under the MEMP during the year, which must include all results of management and monitoring activities to 1 July. - (3) ensure that the MEMP is updated every two years at the time the licence is renewed and submitted to the CEO for approval. - (4) ensure that a species listed in Schedule 1 of this licence is not present at the location listed in Schedule 2 unless: - (a) A risk assessment for that species has been included in the current MEMP; or - (b) The MEMP is updated with a risk assessment for that species and has been submitted to the CEO for approval.
+- (1) at all times comply with and implement the latest MEMP prepared by the licence holder, and delivered to the Department; and - (2) before 31 November each year, submit to the CEO, a written annual report on its activities conducted under the MEMP during the year, which must include all results of management and monitoring activities to 1 July. - (3) ensure that the MEMP is updated every two years if required and submitted to the CEO for approval. - (4) ensure that a species listed in Schedule 1 of this licence is not present at the location listed in Schedule 2 unless: - (a) A risk assessment for that species has been included in the current MEMP; or - (b) The MEMP is updated with a risk assessment for that species and has been submitted to the CEO for approval prior to the fish being stocked on the site.

-7. Marking and Lighting
+8. Marking and Lighting

-- (1) Marking and lighting of the marine site must be installed and maintained in accordance with Category 4 as set out in the document "Guidance Statement for Evaluating and Determining Categories of Marking and Lighting for Aquaculture and Pearling Leases/Licences (2019)". - (2) The marking and lighting required under paragraph (1) must be installed before any aquaculture activity is undertaken at the site. - (3) No marking is required if the site is only used for bottom culture where to top of the aquaculture gear is at least five metres below the surface at lowest tide.
+- (1) Marking and lighting of the marine site must be installed and maintained in accordance with Category 1 as set out in the document "Guidance Statement for Evaluating and Determining Categories of Marking and Lighting for Aquaculture and Pearling Leases/Licences (2019)". - (2) The marking and lighting required under paragraph (1) must be installed before any aquaculture activity is undertaken at the site.